 Raise your voice

-If you want to reach a wider audience than you can on your own blog, these two posts have suggestions and links for places where you can share your story.
+If you want to reach a wider audience than you can on your own blog, these posts have suggestions for places where you can share your story.

 These are some of the organizations that promote dialogue around mental health stigma on a broader scale.